shishupal082/ftp-application/FTP/meta-data/config-files/scan-dir-config/readme.txt

 If enableMysqlTableName.file_path then readDatabaseFilePath and saveDatabaseFilePath will not be used

 scanDirConfig:
-    - scanDirMappingId: String (It will used for scanDirMapping)
+    - scanDirMappingId: String (It will be used for scanDirMapping)
       exactPath:
         - String
       pathIndex:
-        - String (It will used when exactPath is not matching after removing :, / and \)
+        - String (It will be used when exactPath is not matching after removing :, / and \)
     - scanDirMappingId: Any
-        - If requested path parameter is not maching then it will match with Any
+        - If requested path parameter is not matching then it will match with Any
         - If Any is not defined in the config then it will show unauthorised

 pathIndexMapping: